aviralkumar2907/BEAR/readme.md

 # BEAR (Bootstrapping Error Accumulation Reduction)

+**Update (07/17)**: We have released a cleaner implementation of BEAR on top of rlkit at: https://github.com/rail-berkeley/d4rl_evaluations, which goes with the latest version of the D4RL paper.
+We would encourage all users to use this new implementation as compared to this repo.
+We made hyperparameters consistent across environments, and retuned the algorithm for the new D4RL datasets.

 **Update (05/04)**: Added support for D4RL environments, https://github.com/rail-berkeley/d4rl.

 This is the code for NeurIPS 2019 paper Stabilizing Off-Policy Q-Learning via Bootstrapping Error Reduction.
 Please refer to the project page: https://sites.google.com/view/bear-off-policyrl for details and slides explaining the algorithm.